These vegan mashed potatoes are perfectly creamy and fluffy with a few easy pantry tricks! A perfect plant-based version of this popular side dish.

 - Roasted Carrots The best way to make this healthy vegetable taste AMAZING!
 Bake them until tender with lemon wedges and fresh thyme.

-- Best Ever Sauteed Mushrooms THE perfect sauteed mushrooms recipe: super savory with lemon and fresh herbs.
+- Best Ever Sauteed Mushrooms or Roasted Mushrooms THE perfect sauteed mushrooms recipes: super savory with lemon and fresh herbs.

 - Perfect Roasted Eggplant Baking until the eggplant is tender makes for unreal flavor.
 Serve it as a side dish, or toss with pasta!